 I am Lizzie Brown, Owner and Artist of From The Core Art Studio.
 A born and raised native of

-Art is a universal language with the power to change, challenge, heal, and grow all who engage with it.
+I see art as a form of ministry.
+It is a universal language with the power to change, challenge, heal, and grow all who engage with it.
 I believe art should be accessible to all and have first hand knowledge of the benefits of the arts in the lives of youth and the community.
-Through From The Core Art Studio, my goal is to provide opportunities for art expression, foster art appreciation, and use art creations to bring about a stronger love for the arts.
+Through From The Core Art Studio, my goal is to provide opportunities for art expression, foster art appreciation, and use art creations to bring light and joy into others lives.

 Considering the misconceptions centered around people of color, my work pulls from biblical and spiritual references to depict the beauty and resilience of African American men, women, and children.
 My works range from highly rendered portraits to portraits created through the use of color blocking in order to emphasize shape and form.